Life on Campus

 Why Live On Campus?

 First Year students at Georgia Southern are required to live in on-campus housing unless they qualify for an exemption.
 To get more information, visit the First Year Live-On Policy.
-We have listed some of the benefits to living on campus that our students have shared with us.
-Please use the links to the right to view more information about various aspects involved with living on campus.
+We have listed some of our top reasons why we feel like living on campus is a vital part of the Georgia Southern collegiate experience.

 You’ll likely make BETTER GRADES.
 Why?
 At Georgia Southern, many halls are reserved for first year students so you can easily find support in your studies through in-hall tutors, study rooms, and the ability to find others taking the same classes to study and work on classes with.
 Many of our services and programs in the residence halls are designed to target your interests and your academic development.
 Professors are likely to visit the halls and present programs in which you have expressed interest.
 Some halls have computer labs and offer tutoring while others offer more intensive study environments by offering 24-hour quiet hours.
 See our Academic Success in the Residence Halls section for more details!

-You’ll probably pay less.
-Living on campus is typically less expensive than living off campus.
+Value for your money.
+Once you factor in all of the benefits to living on campus, it is typically less expensive than living off campus.
 You do not have to worry about monthly budgeting to pay for rent, telephone, or utility bills.
 One payment at the beginning of the semester pays for everything.
 This will be very helpful to you once you get involved in campus activities and in your academics – bills will be one less thing you have to worry about.
+Housing fees include cable television, internet connection, garbage, water, sewer, electricity, and laundry within it’s rate

 You’ll get more out of your college experience!
 National research reports find that students who live on campus make higher grades than peers who live off campus, are more likely to stay in college and graduate, are more likely to join extracurricular activities, and are more satisfied with their overall college experience.